 History of beer brewing in Guildford

-Young people from The Halow Project have designed and created a fantastic display inside the discovery lounge all about beer making in the town.
+Young people from The Halow Project designed and created a fantastic display inside the discovery lounge all about beer making in the town.

 During the exhibition visitors could look at old and new beer bottles, smell some hops, read about the history of an iconic Guildford pub, watch the iPad presentation and try their beer-themed wordsearch.